RestKit/RestKit/README.md

 Dependencies
 -------------------------

 RestKit provides JSON parser implementations using SBJSON & YAJL.
-The default RestKit target links against YAJL (as it is known to be faster), but you can use the SBJSON backend instead by linking against RestKitNetwork, RestKitSupport, and RestKitJSONParser+SBJSON instead of the default target.
+The default RestKit target builds YAJL (as it is known to be faster), but you can use the SBJSON backend instead by adding a dependency on libRestKitJSONParserSBJSON linking against libRestKitJSONParserSBJSON.a instead of the libRestKitJSONParserYAJL.a

 The sources for SBJSON and YAJL are included in the Vendor/ subdirectory.
 The headers are copied into the RestKit headers path at build time and can be imported into your project via:
     #import <RestKit/Support/JSON/SBJSON/JSON.h>